AlexysAlves/Shopping/README.md

 ### Project Aims:

-The aim of this project is to 2rite an AI to predict whether online shopping customers will complete a purchase.
+The aim of this project is to write an AI to predict whether online shopping customers will complete a purchase.

 ### Project Requirements: